JamesYuan/solid-design-principles-in-common-lisp/i-interface-segregation.md

 (defmethod b-run ((penguin penguin))
   (format t "~a~%" "the penguin runs"))

+;; in some other language, you are forced to implement this ;; even if it does not make sense for this penguin class.
+;; since when a penguin can fly, huh?
+This is not a Puffin bird.
 (defmethod b-fly ((penguin penguin))
   (format t "~a~%" "this is wrong. a penguin cannot fly! :("))